raymond-young/Food-Finder/README.md

 Any images which have a source uri need to have a defined width and height.
 Local images don't need this definition.
 Documentation here: https://facebook.github.io/react-native/docs/image.html

+## Autocomplete
+The autocomplete onthe login screen uses the following library: https://github.com/mrlaessig/react-native-autocomplete-input.
+It relies on an initial call to the Yelp API to get the population to gather suggestions from (although the results are also saved to a file for the sake of preserving the number of API calls).

 ## Recordings
 - Recording 3: https://drive.google.com/open?id=1txfSOYJ0SEISZIXSrjn2yHym3fSo0yDt
 - Recording 2: https://drive.google.com/file/d/166PVgKSbP_xCqKVHsF-P9zq1hVSBcyDz/view